British pollsters seek answers after getting election badly wrong

 "Polls, in the UK and in other places around the world, appear to be getting worse as it becomes more challenging to contact a representative sample of voters," said U.S. forecasting guru Nate Silver on his FiveThirtyEight website.

-It was also possible that voters who were undecided until the last minute had overwhelmingly voted Conservative, making their minds up too late for the polls, said Ford, who like Curtice was also involved in the exit poll.
+It was also possible that voters who were undecided until the last minute had overwhelmingly voted Conservative, making their minds up too late for the polls, said Ford.

-Questions were also being raised about why different polls had converged towards similar findings that were all wrong.
+Questions were also being raised about why different polls had converged toward similar findings that were all wrong.

-"These were different pollsters with different methodologies but everyone missed this," said Ford.
-"It's a very, very big miss and at this stage we just don't know why.
-We're shocked."

-That meant Labour lost more than 20 seats despite increasing its share of the vote by about two percentage points from 2010, while the Conservatives gained over 20 seats despite increasing their vote share by less than one percentage point.
+That meant Labour lost over 20 seats despite increasing its share of the vote by about two percentage points since 2010, while the Conservatives gained over 20 seats despite increasing their vote share by less than one percentage point.

 The main problem for Labour was that it was wiped out in Scotland, losing 40 seats there to the Scottish National Party.

-Labour also failed to take key swing seats from the Tories in parts of England such as the East Midlands, and although its support increased in regions such as Yorkshire, that merely increased its majorities in seats it already held.
+Labour also failed to take key swing seats from the Tories in parts of England such as the East Midlands, and although its support increased in other regions such as Yorkshire, that merely increased its majorities in seats it already held there.

 "Labour's problems have turned out to be even worse than the national swings imply ... because it's gaining votes in areas where it doesn't help them while losing votes in places where it hurts," said Silver.